OxfordCityCouncil/opendata/README.md

 ## Ideas
 * Devon use a separate repo for each category, which allows for a link to download all the data as a zip file using the 'clone or download' button
 * If separate repos used for each data category, a README.md file can be automatically displayed with additional instructions
+* Use Google Maps for point data files - easier than geocoding elsewhere, and can be downloaded as .kml or .kmz files